-As a seven-time GSAC Coach of the Year recipient, Jason Surrell has solidified himself as one of the elite coaches in the nation.
-In his 12 years coaching Azusa Pacific, Surrell has led the Cougars to 12 national tournaments, where they have made nine quarterfinal appearances, eight semifinals appearances, and three times advanced to the national title game, culminating with a 2013 National Christian College Athletics Association championship in 2013.
+As a seven-time conference Coach of the Year recipient, Jason Surrell has solidified himself as one of the elite small college coaches in the nation.
+In his 13 years at Azusa Pacific, Surrell has led the Cougars to 12 national tournaments, where they have made nine quarterfinal appearances, eight semifinals appearances, and three times advanced to the national title game, culminating with a 2013 National Christian College Athletics Association championship in 2013.
 He took his team to back-to-back NAIA runner-up finishes in 2006 and 2007.
-Last season he reached the 200-win plateau faster than any coach in NAIA history, defeating long-time rival Westmont 3-0 on October 12th, and his all-time record of 222-35-20 ranks atop the school's all-time wins list.
+In 2011 he reached the 200-win plateau faster than any coach in NAIA history, defeating long-time rival Westmont 3-0 on October 12th, and his all-time record of 222-35-20 ranks atop the school's all-time wins list.

 In 2007, Surrell posted his second consecutive 20-win campaign, advancing to the NAIA title game for the second straight season.
 After suffering an early-season 1-0 road defeat to Lindsey Wilson (Ky.) in a rematch of the 2006 national title game, Azusa Pacific reeled off a 16-game winning streak that landed them right back in the national title game.
 Along the way, the Cougars picked up their sixth GSAC title in the past 8 years, posting just the third perfect 10-0 conference mark in GSAC history, along with the program's fifth NAIA Region II championship during the same time period.
 The 16th win of the streak was an emotional 2-1 win over Lindsey Wilson, ending the Blue Raiders' back-to-back title hopes and sending Azusa Pacific back to the NAIA championship final for the third time under Surrell.
 Four Cougars earned NAIA All-Tournament recognition, with Theresa Broad claiming the Tournament's Offensive MVP award.
 In addition, 5 players earned NAIA All-American recognition, and 6 were named to the All-GSAC team, including GSAC Player of the Year Randie Massro.